lmika/oaipmh/README.md

 - `-H`: Display the header of the record instead of the record itself.
 - `-S`: Specify the separator line to use when returning multiple records.
+- `-p`: Run an external process with the metadata record.
+See "External Processes" in the configuration section.
 - `-t`: Test for the presence of records by getting them.
 This will display the record identifiers with either a `+` indicating that the record was retrieved successfully, or a `-` if there was an error of some sort.

 Following the flags is a list of identifiers to retrieve.
 When multiple records are returned, they will be separated by a separator, line with will either be the argument to `-S`, or 4 equal (`=`) signs.
 Identifiers can be read from a file by using `@filename`, which should be a text file with one identifier per line.
 To read identifiers from STDIN, use `@-`.

+When using `-p`, the external process will be invoked with each metadata record.
+The output of the command will be displayed to stdout.

 ### harvest